 In the Christmas special, everyone who wasn't Sheldon believed that Jenny had snapped and started destroying holidays out of her own volition.
 This includes Brad, her best friend, Tuck, who considers her a Cool Big Sis, and her own mother.
 That's horrifying on two levels.
 The first is that this episode kinda establishes Sheldon as a Love Martyr (though downplayed since Jenny does give him a mistletoe kiss in gratitude).
-The second is that even people who know Jenny personally were easily duped into believing that she had turned into a raging monster, didn't bother to investigate to see if there was any evidence that it wasn't her choice to do what she was doing and were prepared to shut her down permanently.
+The second is that even people who know Jenny personally were easily duped into believing that she had turned into a raging monster, didn't bother to investigate to see if there was any evidence that it wasn't her choice to do what she was doing (and in fact were completely unwilling to believe Sheldon's perfectly valid theories on why this was happening, ex. an evil robot double or mind control) and were prepared to shut her down permanently.